Agricultural Floodbank Repair Grant Scheme

-As far as is reasonably practicable, bunds must be reconstructed on a 'like-for-like' basis.
-Therefore, formal approval under the Controlled Activities Regulations (CAR) 2011, and contact with the Scottish Environment Protection Agency (SEPA), should not be required.
+As far as is reasonably practicable, floodbanks must be reconstructed on a “like for like” basis.
+Therefore, formal approval under the Controlled Activities Regulations (CAR) 2011, and contact with SEPA, should not be required in most cases.

-- consider the pollution risks to the river when carrying out the works.
+- Consider the pollution risks to the river when carrying out the works.
 This includes discolouration from sediment and soil.
 Take the necessary steps to prevent pollution.

 Health and safety

-Once applications have been assessed, RPID will issue letters of authorisation detailing how much applicants will be able to claim.
+Once applications have been assessed SGRPID will issue letters of authorisation detailing how much applicants will be able to claim.
 SGRPID aim to issue these letters within 10 days of the application deadline (15 January 2024).

-- repairs must be completed and claims submitted by 30 June, 2016
+Repairs must be completed and claims submitted by 31 May 2024.

-Farmers need to complete all the repairs and send RPID their claim no later than 30 June, 2016.
+Farmers need to complete all the repairs and send SGRPID their claim no later than 31 May 2024.

-A proportion of sites will be inspected by RPID staff, to confirm the accuracy of information provided in your application, and compliance with grant conditions of completed works.
+A proportion of sites may be inspected by SGRPID staff, to ensure accuracy of information provided in the claim, and compliance with grant conditions of completed works.

 If you have any questions about eligibility or completing the application form you can send an email to firstname.lastname@example.org or call 0300 244 5400.